anaegel/benchmark-matvec/README.md

 This is included in the cmake build process.
 However, no additional BLAS should be tested.

 ##  Testing Eigen3
-The linear algebra of Eigen3 is included, if
+The linear algebra of Eigen3 is activated by
 ```
 #define USE_EIGEN3
 ```
-is activated.
-If Eigen3 has been found in the cmake build process, this is done automatically.
+If Eigen3 is installed, this should be detected automatically by the cmake build process.

 ##  Testing UG4
 The module allows to test the linear algebra provided by UG4, if